 A final word

-Keeping our gardens free of pests and diseases has always been high on gardeners’ agendas.
+Keeping our plants and gardens healthy has always been high on gardeners’ agendas.
 With the frequent appearance of novel pests and diseases from abroad, planning for healthy gardens has become even more urgent.

-Keeping an eye out for pests and diseases means that problems are more likely to be noticed early and before they cause serious damage.
+Keeping an eye out for plant health problems means that issues are more likely to be noticed early, before they cause serious damage.
 Early detection is also likely to mean that the problem is easier to control.

 RHS web profiles are an excellent source of advice for specific pests and diseases.